 2. Cash-Flow Forecast

-An income sheet details the net profit a company makes in a period of time, based on all revenues minus all expenses.
+An income statement details the net profit a company makes in a period of time, based on all revenues minus all expenses.
 It is a useful benchmark for performance and understanding profit.

 5. Financial Statement